 Disadvantages of cloud computing

-Cloud also has its disadvantages, including:
+The cloud also has its disadvantages, including the following:

 Cloud in a modern IT environment

-Choosing between edge and cloud
+How to choose between edge and cloud

 Fog computing and edge cloud

-Those looking into edge computing in a cloud world might also come across the term fog computing -- this, essentially, brings the two concepts together as more of a single concept.
+Those looking into edge computing in a cloud world might also come across the term fog computing -- this essentially brings the two concepts together as more of a single concept.
 Edge computing devices are placed as close to the actual need as possible, but with close integration to the main centralized cloud platform.